Andyinater/AutoGen_IterativeCoding/README.md

 Who speaks next:manager
 Provide feedback to chat_manager.
 Press enter to skip and use auto-reply, or type 'exit' to end the conversation: exit
 ```

 At this point the terminal should be released.
-The iterative phase can now begin.
+The iteration phase can now begin.

 ## Iterating a Project

-Whether starting the iteration phase directly after planning or resuming it after stopping, the iteration phase runs the same (minus the first iteration - no review comments yet)
+Whether starting the iteration phase directly after planning or resuming it after stopping a previous run, the iteration phase runs the same.

 Begin the iteration phase by calling the main script again: `python IterativeCoding.py`